Mani Vaidyanathan

 Research Interests

 Dr. Vaidyanathan’s research interests are in understanding nanoscale transistors and circuits for future technologies.
-State-of-the-art modeling and simulation approaches, such as the semi-classical Boltzmann transport equation (BTE) and the fully quantum-mechanical non-equilibrium Green’s function approach (NEGF), are used to assess the performance potential and operating physics of emerging transistors.
+State-of-the-art modeling and simulation approaches, such as the semi-classical Boltzmann transport equation (BTE) and the fully quantum-mechanical non-equilibrium Green’s function approach (NEGF), are used to assess the performance potential and operating physics of emerging devices.
 Work is also underway in the area of radio-frequency (RF) circuits.
-Collaborators include local experimentalists, academics from Europe, and industrial partners in North America, including IBM and Qualcomm.
+Collaborators include local experimentalists, academics from Europe, and industrial partners in North America, including Ansys and Qualcomm.

 Current Research